HardenedBSD/gitlab-wiki/Secure-Binary-Update-Mechanism.md

 ## Note

 This document is under active development.
 The topics and ideas presented here may change drastically without notice.
+The work on this binary update mechanism for HardenedBSD will be superseded and replaced by pkg base, whenever FreeBSD finishes that.

 ## Goals: